The crux to “readability” is writing better and clear content. Nowadays, readability is considered an integral part of on-page SEO.

 Similarly, UK Central Government recommends content writers to go for a readability level of age nine.
 They have found out that around the age of nine, children don’t read common words and simply recognize their shape.
 It helps them to read faster.

-So, you can improve readability of your content by using simple words and keeping the sentences short.
+So, you can improve the readability of your content by using simple words and keeping the sentences short.

 Readability takes into consideration web accessibility